Keep the poo away!

 Unlike the cow and horse manure that can be used a great fertilizer, dog waste can contain a high amount of parasites and bacteria due to their vastly different diet.
-Due to the dangers the waste contains, it can not be used as fertlizer nor composted for any edible plants.
+Due to the dangers the waste contains, it should be removed within 2 weeks of being deposited on the ground and properly disposed of or composted off site.
 To learn more about this issue and our suggestion for proper disposal, read our article on “Proper Waste Disposal”.

 One gram of dog waste can contain 23 million fecal coliform bacteria.
 Dog waste can spread giardia and salmonella as well.